-The DOJ and SEC have imposed more the US\$996.5 million in monetary penalties (including fines, disgorgement of profits and payment of prejudgment interest) in corporate FCPA cases this year, for an average of nearly US\$58.6 million per combined enforcement action, which is down from, but on a par with, the average over the past 10 years of US\$68.7 million.
-These penalty amounts, however, significantly eclipse those imposed by earlier FCPA settlements.
-For example, the average corporate FCPA penalty in cases before 2005 was only US\$2 million and from 2005 to 2007 was only US\$11.1 million.
+The DOJ and SEC recovered more than US\$2.9 billion in monetary penalties (including fines, disgorgement of profits and payment of prejudgment interest) in corporate FCPA cases in 2020 to date, for an average of nearly US\$224.1 million per combined enforcement action, which is more than double the average over the past 10 years of US\$79.2 million.
+These penalty amounts significantly eclipse those imposed by earlier FCPA settlements.
+For example, the average corporate FCPA penalty in cases before 2005 was only US\$2 million and from 2005 to 2007 was only US\$11.2 million.

-Despite a drop in the prosecution of individuals this year, individuals have increasingly been targets of prosecution by US authorities and have been sentenced to prison terms, fined heavily or both.
-Since 2010, 135 individuals have been charged with criminal or civil violations of the FCPA, and this emphasis by US enforcement authorities on the prosecution of individuals shows no signs of letting up.
-On 9 September 2015, the then Deputy Attorney General Sally Yates issued a memorandum entitled Individual Accountability for Corporate Wrongdoing (or 'Yates Memo') to federal prosecutors nationwide detailing new DOJ policies that require a corporation that wants to receive credit for cooperating with the government to provide 'all relevant facts' about employees at the company who were involved in the underlying corporate wrongdoing.
-The DOJ's 2016 FCPA enforcement pilot programme furthered this aim by explicitly conditioning the benefits provided for a company's voluntary self-disclosure on compliance with the Yates Memorandum.
-On 29 November 2017, Deputy Attorney General Rod Jay Rosenstein announced the DOJ's new FCPA Corporate Enforcement Policy, which extended and codified the pilot programme's various elements through incorporation into the United

-States Attorneys' Manual, including the requirement that a company seeking the full benefit of a voluntary self-disclosure must turn over all relevant facts related to the individuals involved.
+Individuals have increasingly been targets of prosecution by US authorities and have been sentenced to prison terms, fined heavily or both.
+Since 2010, 181 individuals have been charged with criminal or civil violations of the FCPA, and this emphasis by US enforcement authorities on the prosecution of individuals shows no signs of letting up.
+On 9 September 2015, the then Deputy Attorney General Sally Yates issued a memorandum entitled Individual Accountability for Corporate Wrongdoing (or Yates Memo) to federal prosecutors nationwide detailing new DOJ policies that require a corporation that wants to receive credit for cooperating with the government to provide 'all relevant facts' about employees at the company who were involved in the underlying corporate wrongdoing.
+The DOJ's 2016 FCPA enforcement pilot programme furthered this aim by explicitly conditioning the benefits provided for a company's voluntary self-disclosure on compliance with the Yates Memo.
+On 29 November 2017, Deputy Attorney General Rod Jay Rosenstein announced the DOJ's new FCPA Corporate Enforcement Policy, which extended and codified the pilot programme's various elements through incorporation into the United States Attorneys' Manual, including the requirement that a company seeking the full benefit of a voluntary self-disclosure must turn over all relevant facts related to the individuals involved.

-Finally, on 29 November 2018, Rosenstein, in an effort to address elements of the Yates Memo that had proven to be problematic in practice, announced some important limitations to the policy, most significantly a relaxation of the requirement that cooperating companies provide information on all individuals involved in some way in the underlying misconduct.
+On 29 November 2018, Rosenstein, in an effort to address elements of the Yates Memo that had proven to be problematic in practice, announced some important limitations to the policy, most significantly a relaxation of the requirement that cooperating companies provide information on all individuals involved in some way in the underlying misconduct.
 As revised, the policy now only requires cooperating corporations to provide information relating to individuals who were 'substantially involved' in, or responsible for, corporate misconduct.